 Every Friday Key Stage 1 and Key Stage 2 have celebration Collective Worship where we gather and invite parents to celebrate the work children have done in school.
 In Reception, children have the opportunity to explore their faith with their family through ‘Stay and Pray’ sessions which are held termly.

 Worship with the community

-Half termly we visit Saint Barnabas Church where Reverend Freda leads our service to celebrate major Christian Festivals.
-These include: Harvest, Christmas, Candlemas, Easter and Pentecost.
-Throughout the year, individual classes visit the Church for specific teaching on different areas of Christian life.
+Throughout the year, we visit Saint Barnabas Church for a service to celebrate major Christian Festivals.
+These include: Harvest, Remembrance, Christmas, Easter and St Barnabas day.
 We also hold our ‘Year 6 Leaver’s Service’ at Saint Barnabas Church.
 Children often leave art work, prayers and reflections for the congregtion at St Barnabas church and these are then used in services.

 The School Day

 Children pray regularly during the school day.
 We regularly say our school prayer and the Lord's prayer.
 Children are encouraged to write their own prayers and these are shared through the newsletter and in collective worship.

 We also have a prayer space inside and in the playground.
 These are quiet spaces in which children can come to talk, pray and reflect.
 Mrs Gardner leads prayer space inside weekly on a Friday.
 Children of all faiths attend and everyone is made to feel welcome.

 Worship area in class and the QQR class book

 Each class has a reflection area, in which is displayed the bible and artefacts which help children to reflect and pray.
 The colour of the prayer area changes regularly, so that it connects with the different seasons of the liturgical year.
 The QQR book (quotes, questions and reflections) is also on this table this has reflections from the curriculum that help children develop their values, understanding of themselves and others and also world faiths and views.
 It contains prayers, drawing and art work inspired by our learning and teaching.